USDA-SCINet/scinet-workbooks/workbooks/_drafts/_geospatial copy/file-formats/raster-properties.md

 author: Heather Savoy
 language: bash

-tags: [Raster]
+tags: [raster]
 packages: GDAL
 terms:
-  - term: Raster
+  - term: raster
     definition: A system for defining geospatial coordinates.
 Also known as a spatial reference system.
-  - term: Block
+  - term: block
     definition: The configuration of how raster values are read from the file.
-  - term: Data type
+  - term: data type
     definition: If raster values are stored as integers or floating point numbers, if they are signed, and how many bits are used to store a value.

 wgs: geospatial